SoftDesLab/PIRANHA/README.md

 ```
 ##### Python Packages:
 * **Pandas** <br />
   Pandas is a high-level data manipulation tool developed by Wes McKinney.
 It is built on the Numpy package and its key data structure     is called the DataFrame.
-DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables.
+DataFrames allow you to store and manipulate tabular data in rows of observations and columns of variables. <br />
     - To install pandas using pip, type in the terminal:
     ```
     $ pip install pandas
     ```
+    **Modules used in the program:**
+    ```
+    QtCore
+    QtGui
+    QtWidgets
+    ```
 * **Numpy** <br />
   Numpy is the core library for scientific computing in Python.
-It provides a high-performance multidimensional array object, and         tools for working with these arrays.
+It provides a high-performance multidimensional array object, and         tools for working with these arrays. <br />
     - To install numpy using pip, type in the terminal:
     ```
     $ pip install numpy